-GGB improves the sustainability of Government finances by implementing sound investments in energy and water efficiency, such as upgrades to lighting, heating, ventilation and air-conditioning systems and the installation of building automation, rainwater harvesting, co-generation (or trigeneration) and solar photo-voltaic (PV) systems.
+Some initiatives supported by GGB include upgrades to lighting, heating, ventilation and air-conditioning systems and the installation of building automation, rainwater harvesting and solar photo-voltaic (PV) systems.

 The program also supports Victoria's energy efficiency and clean technology industry, which means more jobs for Victorians.